Bank Pricing Strategy: Royal Commission Calls Out Bad Sales and Pricing Practices in the Big Four Banks 🏦

 The first step to implementing a service led bank strategy that improves customers’ lives includes:

 - Data enhancements

-It’ll take an enormous amount of leadership, capability, effort, and intervention from all levels of the organisation and society to transform a bank into a ‘service led’ banking organisation: One bank cannot do it on their own.
+It will take an enormous amount of leadership, capability, effort, and intervention from all levels of the organisation and society to transform a bank into a ‘service led’ banking organisation.
+One bank cannot do it on its own.
 Customers must understand it.
 Management and boards alike must communicate it and drive it.
 Influential share-holders and institutions must back it.

 A service led bank strategy still needs to be driven by high calibre people and facilitated by systems and IT.
 Not the other way around.

 I can recall how Wells Fargo, for example, went through a similar bank transformation a few years ago.
 Wells Fargo was regularly in the press as the shining example of a great ‘service led’ banking business.
 They publicised to the world how great their new bank pricing strategy was for customers.
 They pledged to spend less time dealing with banking issues and more time running their businesses.